-If you’re looking for the best vegan chili you’ve ever tasted, you’re in the right place!
-Adapted from an America’s Test Kitchen recipe, this vegan chili is thick, meaty, balanced, umami-rich, and so satisfying.
-This isn’t the easiest chili recipe you’ll come across, but the few extra steps are MORE than worth the effort.
-Gluten-free and WFPB/oil-free options.
+If you’re looking for the best vegetarian chili you’ve ever tasted, you’re in the right place!
+Adapted from an America’s Test Kitchen recipe, this vegan chili is thick, meaty, balanced, deeply flavorful, and so satisfying.
+This isn’t the easiest chili recipe you’ll come across, but the few extra steps are MORE than worth the effort!
+Includes gluten-free and WFPB/oil-free options.

-Though chili comes in many styles, this is my go-to.
+Though vegetarian chili comes in many styles, this is my favorite.
 The classic flavors and comforting, hearty, stick-to-your-ribs texture of this vegan chili are hard to beat!
-If you grew up eating chili that contained both meat and beans, this just might become your new vegan favorite.
+If you grew up eating chili made with both meat and beans, this just might become your new vegan favorite.

 Often, vegetarian chili ends up being nothing more than a tomato-y, vegetable stew, but not this one!
 The recipe I’m sharing today is lightly adapted from an America’s Test Kitchen recipe I came across years ago.
 Over the years I’ve tweaked the recipe each time I make it, with a few additions, subtractions, and process changes here and there in an attempt to streamline the prep.